 3. Release certificate

-This needs to be obtained if the plot has been mortgaged for a bank loan.
+This needs to be obtained if the land has been mortgaged for a bank loan.
 The bank furnishes this document to the owner only after all the payment dues are cleared related to the loan.

 4. Encumbrance certificate

 This is a legal document that mentions that there is no financial or legal liability on the owner.
 The Encumbrance Certificate is issued by the Sub-Registrar.
 It mentions the details of the rightful owner, transfer of ownership, and mortgages if any.
 You can also check the property tax receipts of the owners to ensure that regular payments were made.

 Both have their respective sets of pros and cons.